Commentary from Kevin M. Rooney on the Correct Rendition of the Quilisma (Abridged and Slightly Paraphrased, with Permission):

 Fact #8: The German Baroque Schleifer is identical to the St. Gall quilisma.

-I have yet to find whether there is a continuity here over five centuries, but, even if there wasn't, it's a striking coincidence, given the equivalence between the Schleifer's performance and the quilisma's performance, as supported by all the evidence I just gave.
+I have yet to find whether there is a continuity here over five centuries, but, even if there weren’t, it’s a striking coincidence, given the equivalence between the performance of the Schleifer and the quilisma, as supported by all the evidence I just gave.

 Robert Fowells, Cardine’s translator, says the following (“Gregorian Semiology: The New Chant.
 Part II,” in Sacred Music, vol. 114, no. 3 (1987), p.
 9):